moonsharp-devs/moonsharp_org/index.md

 #### 2014-11-05

+MoonSharp has a new logo, thanks to Voontrag, a friend in the Grimrock modding community!

-As a peek of new functionality: a dynamic expression facility has been added.
+On more techincal things.. as a peek of new functionality: a dynamic expression facility has been added.
 In this way, .NET code may evaluate expressions without compiling Lua bytecode using the current execution context, and the same can be done by Lua code.